buda-base/editserv/Editing_Service_Use_Cases.md

         header includes a shortname for the RDFPatchLog that will be created; user id and authorization info the patch payload
 ```
 - ES creates an RDFPatchLog containing the patch and saves it in a patch log store, applies the patch - which consists of updating the dataset on Fuseki and the appropriate local git repo and perhaps pushes to the public repo.
-Upon a successful apply ES responds w/
+Upon a successful apply, ES responds w/

     - `201`(created) or
     - `202`(accepted) - to be decided.